Table of Contents

 Despite the perception that motorsport is static, Formula 1 places extreme demands on the cardiovascular system.
 During races, drivers commonly sustain heart rates between 160 and 180 beats per minute, comparable to elite endurance athletes.

-Lower body training focuses on strength, endurance, and control rather than explosive power.
-The ability to repeat precise braking inputs hundreds of times per race is a defining element of F1 fitness.
+Lower body training focuses on precision and sustained force.
+Cars decelerate from over 300 km/h multiple times per lap, and drivers must apply immense, precise pressure to the brake pedal.
+According to teams, peak pedal forces can exceed 100 kilograms.
+The ability to repeat these precise inputs hundreds of times per race is a defining element of F1 fitness.

 Reaction Time and Neuromuscular Control